-107. The Tribunal may hear evidence from experts and, subject to the approval of the Authority, may fix the remuneration of experts or persons having technical or special knowledge to assist the Tribunal in an advisory capacity.
+- 107.(1) The Tribunal may hear evidence from experts or persons having technical or special knowledge to assist the Tribunal in an advisory capacity. - (2) Subject to subsection(1), the Authority shall fix the remuneration of such experts or persons to assist the Tribunal in an advisory capacity.